How To Remove Dust Mites From Home Naturally

 Diatomaceous earth is an ancient bane of dust mites since the days of our ancestors.
 They are tiny particles of fossilized remains of an aquatic organism.
 Diatomaceous earth contains silica, a compound that would extract oil from the exoskeleton of dust mites, killing the latter gradually.

-Besides that, Diatomaceous earth have sharp edges that puncture the structure of dust mites, making it an effective natural remedy for dust mites.
+Besides that, Diatomaceous earth has sharp edges that puncture the structure of dust mites, making it an effective natural remedy for dust mites.
 To use Diatomaceous earth effectively, lightly sprinkle the powder on mattresses or carpets and leave it for a few hours.

 Then, vacuum the powder and together with it, decimated colonies of dust mites.
-It’s important that you only use Diatomaceous earth that is safe for children and pets.
+It’s important that you only use food-grade Diatomaceous earth that is safe for children and pets.

 Can You Remove Dust Mites Completely?

 Anyone who claims that you could have a 100% dust mites free home needs to back it up with facts.
-Common sense says its impossible to completely rid your home for dust mites, but it’s impossible to reduce them to a minimal population.
+Common sense says it’s impossible to completely rid your home for dust mites, but it’s impossible to reduce them to a minimal population.